StatStud/book-club/content/posts/trump.md

 # What Phrase(s) can I add/validate to my mantras?
 - We don't really create, but we **assemble** what has been created for us.
+- One of the worst fears we have is the fear to attempt something.
+- Not studying history is like being a leaf that didn't know it was part of a tree.

 # Barack Obama Election Ushers in a different world